owlypanguine/Getting-and-Cleaning-Data_Course-Project/codebook.md

 <p><strong>FreqBodyBodyGyroJerkMagnitude-mean</strong>
 <p><strong>FreqBodyBodyGyroJerkMagnitude-std</strong>

-##Changes Made from the Original Dataset
+##Differences from the original data set

 The activity labels, which were numeric values ranging from 1 to 6, were replaced with the corresponding descriptive labels from "activity_labels.txt".